 Manganese is a pinkish-gray, chemically active element.
 It is a hard and very brittle metal that is difficult to melt but easily oxidized.
-Manganese is active when it is clean and as a powder it burns in the presence of oxygen, reacts with water (rusts like Iron) and dissolves in dilute acids.
+Manganese is active when it is clean and as a powder, it burns in the presence of oxygen, reacts with water (rusts like Iron), and dissolves in dilute acids.
 Manganese is one of the most abundant metals in the soil, where it occurs in the form of oxides and hydroxides.

-Applications of manganese
+Applications of Manganese

 Manganese is essential for the production of iron and steel.
 Manganese is an essential component of low-cost stainless-steel alloys and some aluminum alloys.
-Manganese and its alloys are used in the manufacture of batteries, welding rods and refractory materials.
+Manganese and its alloys are used in the manufacture of batteries, welding rods, and refractory materials.
 Manganese dioxide is used as a catalyst.
-Manganese is used to discolor glass and to make purple glass.
+Manganese is used to discolor glass and make purple glass.
 Potassium permanganate is used as a disinfectant.

 Manganese in the environment

 Manganese is a key element for all types of organisms.
-Some organisms such as diatoms, molluscs and sponges accumulate manganese.
+Some organisms such as diatoms, molluscs, and sponges accumulate manganese.
 Fish can accumulate up to 5 ppm and mammals up to 3 ppm Manganese in their tissues, although they usually have about 1 ppm.

 How can Manganese affect health?

-Manganese is one of the three toxic essential trace elements, which means that not only is it essential for the survival of the human body, but it can also be toxic at a high concentration in the human body.
+Manganese is one of the three toxic essential trace elements, which means that not only is it essential for the survival of the human organism, but it can also be toxic at a high concentration in the human body.

 Human intake of manganese is mainly through food.
-Foods containing the highest concentrations of manganese are cereals, rice, soy, eggs, nuts, olive oil, green beans, spinach, tea, some herbs and oysters.
-Upon absorption, manganese is transported through the blood to the liver, kidneys, pancreas and endocrine glands.
+Foods containing the highest concentrations of manganese are cereals, rice, soy, eggs, nuts, olive oil, green beans, spinach, tea, some herbs, and oysters.
+Upon absorption, manganese is transported through the blood to the liver, kidneys, pancreas, and endocrine glands.
 The required daily dose ranges from 1 to 6 mg and is relatively easily provided through a standard diet containing several different fruits and vegetables.
 The half-life of manganese in the body is approximately 40 days, with removal mainly through the faeces.
-Only small amounts are excreted in the urine
+Only small amounts are excreted in the urine.

-As manganese is a key element of human health, its deficiency can also have adverse health effects, such as:
+As Manganese is a key element of human health, its deficiency can also have adverse health effects, such as:

 - Diabetes mellitus and insulin resistance